kumahq/kuma-website/app/_src/policies/meshtimeout.md

 ## Configuration

 This policy enables {{site.mesh_product_name}} to set timeouts on the inbound and outbound connections depending on the protocol.
 Using this policy you can configure TCP and HTTP timeouts.
-Timeout configuration is split into two sections: common configuration and http configuration.
+Timeout configuration is split into two sections: common configuration and HTTP configuration.
 Common config is applied to both HTTP and TCP communication.
+HTTP timeout are only applied when service is marked as http.
+More on this in [protocol support section](../protocol-support-in-kuma).

 MeshTimeout policy lets you configure multiple timeouts: